Miꞌkmaꞌki: Governance

-Traditionally each Mi'kmaq district had its own independent government.
+Traditionally each Miꞌkmaq district had its own independent government.
 Those governments were composed of a chief (saqamaw; plural: saqamaq) and a council.
 The council included the band chiefs, elders, and other important leaders, such as soldiers (sma'gnisg; sing.:sma'gnis).
 The role of the councils was similar to those of any independent government and included the ability to make laws, establish a justice system, divide the common territory among the people for hunting and fishing, make war, and search for peace.

-The overarching Grand Council (Sante' Mawio'mi) is composed of the keptinaq (captains / district chiefs, or saqamaq) as well as elders, putu's (historians reading the wampum belts), and a women's council (Saqama'sgw).
-The Sante' Mawio'mi, also called the Mi'kmawey Mawio'mi, was headed by a Kji Sagamaw, or Grand Chief, who was one of the district chiefs, generally the Unama'kik chief, with hereditary succession.
-Today, the Kji Sagamaw is Norman Sylliboy.
-The seat of the Grand Council was generally on Unamaꞌkik at Mniku, and it still functions as the capital today in the Potlotek reserve.
-In co-ordination with the Sante' Mawio'mi, administrative governance across Mi'kma'ki is currently relegated to the thirty First Nations governments.
+The overarching Grand Council (Santeꞌ Mawioꞌmi) is composed of the keptinaq (captains or district chiefs, or saqamaq) as well as elders, putu's (historians reading the wampum belts), and a women's council (Saqama'sgw).
+The Santeꞌ Mawioꞌmi, also called the Miꞌkmawey Mawioꞌmi, was headed by a Kji Sagamaw, or Grand Chief, who was one of the district chiefs, generally the Unama'kik chief, with hereditary succession.
+As of 2025, the Kji Sagamaw is Norman Sylliboy.
+The seat of the Grand Council was generally on Unama'kik at Mniku, and it still functions as the capital as of 2025 in the Potlotek First Nation.
+In co-ordination with the Grand Council, administrative governance across Miꞌkmaꞌki is currently relegated to the thirty First Nations governments.

 Districts

-Mi'kma'ki hosts eight administrative divisions called districts, each headed by a keptinaq, or district chief.
-The eight districts are the following (names are spelled in the Francis-Smith orthography, followed by the Listuguj orthography in parens):
+Miꞌkmaꞌki hosts eight administrative divisions called districts, each headed by a keptinaq, or district chief.
+The eight districts are the following (names are spelled in the Francis-Smith orthography, followed by the Listuguj orthography in parentheses):